timoerlemans/ToDoDay/.github/copilot/instructions.md

 - **Always use separate files** for templates (.html) and styles (.scss or .css) instead of inline definitions
 - Consistently name files using kebab-case (todo-list.component.ts) and classes using PascalCase (TodoListComponent)
 - Use Angular CLI commands to generate components, services, modules, and pipes for consistent project structure
+- **Make sure the code and folder structure follows Angular conventions**

 ## Templates